get-stackable/stackable-hogan-boilerplate/README.md

 ## To develop

+- Make sure all HTML inside body is wrapped inside container with ID `stackable`

 We use NodeJs http-server to serve site in development, so make sure `http-server` is installed on your computer using:

 ```shell